 If you've improved the crawling and indexing of your site using Google Webmasters Tools, you're probably curious about the traffic coming to your site.
 Google Analytics is a valuable source of insight for this.
 You can use these to:

-- measure the impact of optimizations you make to your site (e.g. did changing those page titles and alternative text attibutes improve traffic from search engines?)
+measure the impact of optimizations you make to your site (e.g. did changing those page titles and alternative text attributes improve traffic from search engines?)

 For advanced users, the information Google Analytics provides comprehensive information about how visitors are interacting with your pages (such as additional keywords that searchers might use to find your site).

-For instructions on how to add Google Analytics to your Google site see my how-to: Google Sites - Adding Google Analytics.
+For instructions on how to add Google Analytics to your Google site see our how-to: Google Sites - Adding Google Analytics.

 Helpful resources for webmasters